meikangusa/meikangusa.github.io/content/authors/admin/_index.md

 ---
-bio: My interests include Marine Sciences Research, Fitness, Golf, Skateboarding, Badminton, Running, Cycling, Cooking, Calligraphy, Poeming and maybe programmable in the future.
+bio: I am mainly interested in Marine Sciences Research, but not limited to Fitness, Golf, Skateboarding, Badminton, Running, Cycling, Cooking, Calligraphy, Poeming and maybe programmable in the future.

 education:
   courses: